abhiTronix/deffcode/docs/contribution/index.md

 ### Got a question or problem?

-For quick questions, please refrain from opening an issue, instead read our [FAQ & Troubleshooting](../help/get_help/#frequently-asked-questions) section or you can reach us on [Gitter](https://gitter.im/deffcode-python/community) community channel.
+For quick questions, please refrain from opening an issue, instead you can reach us on [Gitter](https://gitter.im/deffcode-python/community) community channel.

 ### Found a typo?